 Things to know about the neuropsychological assessment

-Neuropsychological assessments are meant to investigate any changes in memory, attention and thinking that can occur as a result of brain injury or illness.
-It consists of and interview about the client's concerns and a variety of tests, including puzzles, paper and pencil tasks and tests of memory, attention, etc. It is a long assessment and tends to take approximately five hours.
+Neuropsychological assessment investigates changes in memory, attention and thinking that can occur as a result of brain injury or illness.
+It consists of an interview and a variety of tests, including puzzles, paper and pencil tasks and tests of memory, attention, etc. It is a long assessment and can take up to five hours.

 We generally start the assessment at 10am and continue to 3pm, with a break for lunch.
-There are a variety of food options near the practice, or you can bring your own lunch.
-There are also short breaks approximately every hour to minimise tiredness.
+There are a variety of lunch options near the practice, or you can bring your own lunch.
+There is always an option of short breaks to minimise tiredness.

-Please bring your glasses and a hearing aids if you use them.
+Please bring your glasses and hearing aids if you use them.

 Using any illicit substances or significant amounts of alcohol 24 hours before the assessment is not a good idea as the results may not be valid.
 Prescription medication is fine.